ccc-oder/cccoder.org/README.md

 + [Hackerspace in Frankfurt - Heinos Netzblog](https://blog.apel-web.de/blog/2013/03/12/hackerspace-in-frankfurt/)
 + [Hackerspace - CCC FFM](https://ccc-ffm.de/hackerspace/)

+## Technical Culture

+Translation results
+Most hackers are more or less related to the hacker culture, but being a hacker is primarily technical skill.
+High technical culture results in interesting projects, beneficial in the long term for the local and global community.

 ## Our Projects

 + oderSpace [hackerspace meeting rooms](http://www.oderspace.de/)
 + oderPhone [oderphone based on LoRaWan with oderPont-s](http://www.oderphone.de/)
 + oderPoint [Access Point for internal-local network based on LoRaWAN](http://www.oderpoint.de/)